Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-# Create specialized configuration
+# Create specialized configuration for data processing

-specialization_params = self._create_specialization_parameters(
+specialization_params = self._create_data_processing_specialization_parameters(

 task_requirements,